 LEED buildings save money, resources, and have a positive impact on the health of occupants, while promoting renewable, clean energy.

-Butler Square has received the prestigious ENERGY STAR designation for 2016 with a rating of 95% out of 100%, which means Butler Square is in the top 5% of similar buildings nationwide in energy efficiency.
+Butler Square has received the prestigious ENERGY STAR designation every year since 2008, which means Butler Square is in the top 25% of similar buildings nationwide in energy efficiency.

 The ENERGY STAR is the national symbol for energy efficiency in America.
 It is a symbol of an organization that is working to reduce global warming and its impacts.